crypto101/book/src/stream-ciphers.rst

 :term:`ECB mode`, which we have just seen, is the simplest such :term:`mode of operation`.
 The letters ``ECB`` stand for electronic code book [#]_.
 For reasons we already discussed, :term:`ECB mode` is insecure.
-Fortunately, there plenty of other choices exist.
+Fortunately, plenty of other choices exist.

 .. [#]
    Traditionally, modes of operation are represented as a